AB-star-50/Animated-Bottom-Bar-AB/README.md

 ## What is this component about?

-This component that mimics the new [Material Design Bottom Navigation pattern][googlePage].
+This component that mimics the new customized bottom bar with animations.

 **(currently under active development, expect to see new releases almost daily)**